Ayuremi/md5/PRESENTATION.md

 Before we move on with manipulating said words we need to establish a few constants!

 ### Constants
+**All values given in little endian**
-There are four initials values (in little endian), let's call then A,B,C, and D!
+There are four initials values.
+Let's call then A,B,C, and D!
 ```
 A = 0x67452301
 B = 0x67452301